jordaneremieff/djantic/README.md

 # Pydantic-Django

-An attempt to implement a [Pydantic](https://pydantic-docs.helpmanual.io/) model interface for [Django](https://www.djangoproject.com/) ORM.
-The goal of this project is to support all of Pydantic's features to provide as many (useful) conveniences for Django models as possible.
+[Pydantic](https://pydantic-docs.helpmanual.io/) model interface for [Django](https://www.djangoproject.com/) ORM.

 **Important**: this project should be considered an ***experimental*** work-in-progress.
 The current API design and behaviour is not finalised, specific version support is not yet determined, and there is still a lot of things to test yet.

-Also, I typically haven't used metaclasses/classes like this previously, so there may be some details in the implementation to refine.

-Seems to work okay so far. :)
+The initial non-experimental release will be `0.1.0` and minor releases will be used for deprecations.

 ## Installation